 Compassionate or compelling circumstances

-Reasons that may not be approved
+Reasons that your application for leave of absence, reduce load or release may not be approved

 - financial hardship